Parents’ Information

 Safety

 Children should be brought to school and collected by an adult.
 Y6 children may walk home on their own if you give permission.
 If you will not be able to collect your child please let the class teacher know who will be coming in your place.
 We will not release your child to another adult unless we have had a message from you.
-Please make sure that we know how to contact you by telephone.
+Please ensure that we know how to contact you by telephone.

 As many children are brought to school by car we ask you to avoid parking in West Avenue, South Close and North Close because of the danger to children walking to school.
 Parents are not permitted to park in the school grounds or to drive into school to collect children from after school activities.
 There is a pedestrian gate on the southern perimeter of the junior playground leading to Greenwood Park where there is additional parking.